-Why is memory a construction?
-What studies does Elizabeth Loftus use as examples?
-Why were the results different?
-How does stress impact memory?
+Learning Trust How does stress impact memory?
 How can misinformation change memory?
 Give examples.
 Can memories be 'planted' in to an individual?
 Give one example.
 Based on your own thoughts and the information in the video, do you think that Eye Witness Testimony is a useful investigative technique?